 The articles of association specify that the EB must consist of a minimum of two members, including at least a CEO and CFO.
-Only candidates found to meet the 'fit and proper test' under the Dutch Financial Supervision Act are eligible for appointment.
-In accordance with Article 17.1 of the articles of association of ASR Nederland N.V., the SB appoints the members of the EB and may suspend or dismiss any EB member at any time.
-The SB also notifies the AGM of proposed (re)appointments.
-Since February 2020 the EB has consisted of following three members: the CEO, Jos Baeten, the CFO, Annemiek van Melick, and the COO/CTO, Ingrid de Swart.
+Only candidates found to meet the fit and proper test under the Dutch Financial Supervision Act are eligible for appointment.
+The EB currently consistes of the following three members: the CEO, Jos Baeten, the CFO, Ewout Hollegien and the COO/CTO, Ingrid de Swart.